zzattack/xbox-cpu-interposer/guide.md

 In general, any socket 370 CPU with 133MHz FSB will function correctly for this mod.
 The prefered CPUs to use are SL5XL and SL6BY since those are the only ones operating at 1.4 GHz.
 Some additional compatibility information can be found [here](https://github.com/N64-Freak/Xbox-CPU-interposer/tree/main/Hardware#choosing-a-processor).

 ## Removal from case
 We start by removing the Xbox motherboard from its case.
 There's 6x torx-20 screws to remove from the bottom, followed by several torx-10 to get the board out.
-Several very [detailed writeout](https://www.se7ensins.com/forums/threads/dissassembling-your-xbox-an-in-depth-tutorial.6714/) can be found with elsewhere with ease.
+Several very [detailed writeups](https://www.se7ensins.com/forums/threads/dissassembling-your-xbox-an-in-depth-tutorial.6714/) can be found elsewhere with ease.

 ## Heatsink removal
 First we remove the clamps holding the heatsinks in place.
 Using a screwdriver the clamps can be unlatched with minor force.
 I prefer to remove the GPU heatsink from the center of the board, and remove the CPU one from the edge: